build-on-aws/content/posts/cicd-for-ios-app/index.md

 Code is a liability and an investment.
 You invested intellectual efforts and time to write code.
 Writing code is the first part of the investment, but the investment goes beyond the initial writing.
 You write code once, but your organization will maintain and evolve that code for years, sometime for decades.

-Code which is not deployed is an inventory.
+Code which is not deployed is an unsold inventory.
 It is similar to buying goods and storing them in a fulfillment center.
 The code you've invested on will only unlock value for your customers (and therefore for your organization) when it lands in their hands, as a web site, a mobile app, or some kind of functionalities they can use.
 The only place where code is happy is in production.
 Don't keep unreleased code.

 Automation is key to reduce the time it takes to write, test, deploy or release code into production.
 I can see 7 benefits when automating your CI/CD pipelines.